cameronbourke/react-async-poll/README.md

 	/*
 	In this example, dispatch will return a Promise and then call this function again [intervalDuration] milliseconds later once the Promise has resolved
 	*/
 	return dispatch(getNewData(props.id));
 };

 /*
-The first invocation of asyncPoll will return a function that accepts only one argument: the component
+The first invocation of asyncPoll will return a function that accepts only one argument: your component
 */
 export default asyncPoll(60 * 1000, onPollInterval)(WrappedComponent);
 ```